 You can return your Vote by Mail ballot by:

 - Mailing it days ahead of Election Day.
-The ballot must be received by the election office no later than 8:00 p.m.
-Election Day.
-The postal postmark does not count.
+The ballot must be postmarked on or before Election Day and received within three days of the Election to be considered timely.

 - Returning your ballot at any of the CoCo Vote-N-Go drop off locations.